philroche/rteplayer_dl/README.rst

 * Programmes with run time greater than 1 hour are not playable past the fist hour.
 The reason for this is not yet known.
+* Some downloaded videos contain multiple video tracks of different resolution.
+  From my experimentation the last video track is the highest resolution.

 Features
 --------